 As I mentioned in the first part of this blog, readers really do judge books by their covers.
 Design is a very specific skill set, and if you don’t have it, it’s hard to DIY.
 Because your book’s cover is the first impression, a boring or amateur cover won’t get readers to click on your book.

-If you don’t have any design skills, you need to bite the bullet and designate part of your budget to hire a designer.
+If you don’t have any design skills, you should designate part of your budget to hire a designer.
 You’re more likely to make the money back (and more!) if you have a cover that entices readers to click on your book in the first place.

 If you do have the design skills and make book covers, great!
 Put your own design skills to good use making your own beautiful covers.
 Just remember to research aesthetics popular in your genre.